MSP and VMS: Self-managed or expertly supported?

 • Individual departmental and hiring management leaders.

 The work time of these teams and individuals is, generally speaking, better focused on using their own expertise in hiring to fulfill the more mission-critical talent need of the organization — full-time staff.
-Incorporating temporary talent fulfillment duties adds a substantial amount of additional work and can delay or degrade both processes.
+Incorporating contract talent fulfillment duties adds a substantial amount of additional work and can delay or degrade both processes.
 These employees often do not have the necessary background to realize the benefits that an MSP can provide in conjunction with a VMS.

 4. VMS